Demand Letter: Key Elements, Purpose

 - Wyoming

-When To Send Demand Letters
+When to Send Demand Letters

 Sending demand letters to stakeholders can be a routine part of running a business.
 You send a demand letter when they are in breach of their contractual obligations.
 You can tell that the relevant party violated their contractual obligations when you can pinpoint a specific provision not followed.

-However, a demand letter is not something that you send to let a stakeholder as a first notice.
+However, a demand letter is not something that you send to a stakeholder as a first notice.
 The majority of demand letters are sent after informal remediation attempts as a last-ditch effort before a civil court.
 Use them only when you have made a good faith effort to resolve the problem by phone, email, or postal mail.

 It can also help to see examples of when to send demand letters, as shown below.